Nireplag/Allometric/README.md

 # Allometric
-Calculation of allomeyric volume of trees
+Calculation of allometric volume of trees